Post

 \[z^{\prime} = 2yy^{\prime} + 2y^{\prime}y^{\prime\prime}\]

-From the differential equation, we have
+From the ODE, we have

 \[y^{\prime\prime} = -py^{\prime} - qy\]